unixorn/awesome-zsh-plugins/README.md

-The primary purpose of these plugins is to change the behavior of the command line editor, either by changing keybindings or adding syntax highlighting.
+The primary purpose of these plugins is to change the behavior of the command line editor, either by changing bindings or adding syntax highlighting.

+* [abbrev-alias](https://github.com/momo-lab/zsh-abbrev-alias) - Provides functionality similar to `vim`'s abbreviation expansion.
 * [autopair](https://github.com/hlissner/zsh-autopair) - A ZSH plugin for auto-closing, deleting and skipping over matching delimiters.
 Only tested on ZSH 5.0.2 or later.
 * [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - [Fish](https://fishshell.com/)-like fast/unobtrusive autosuggestions for ZSH.
 * [bepoptimist](https://github.com/sheoak/zsh-bepoptimist) - Remap ZSH `vi`-mode for French [bépo keyboard](http://bepo.fr/wiki/Accueil).